 I think what she is talking about there is that if you have an I.Q. of 63, you would be flagged by the school system.
 You know, there would be special education records, which he denied ever being in special education.
-With 63 [843] [I.Q.], you probably would be getting a Social Security disability check.
-So you would be Social the flagged by Security administration, and I think that's what she was alluding [16] to.
+With 63 [I.Q.], you probably would be getting a Social Security disability check.
+So you would be flagged by the Social Security administration, and I think that's what she was alluding to.
 I mean, I'm not trying to speak for her, but that's the protocol.